joewalker/gcli/docs/writing-commands.md

       ...
     });

-This method is useful when creating a command for use with GCLI embedded in a web page.
-It has the benefit of being compact and simple, however it has the significant drawback of being wasteful of memory and bandwidth to transmit and store a significant number of strings, the majority of which will never be used.
+This method has the benefit of being compact and simple, however it has the significant drawback of being wasteful of memory and bandwidth to transmit and store a significant number of strings, the majority of which will never be used.
 Each description should contain at least a 'root' entry which is the